jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 See [summary on IAM](../../infra/security/#iam-identity-and-access-management)

-* Access the [AWS console](https://us-west-2.console.aws.amazon.com/) from which we can login as root user or as an IAM user: `aws-jb`.
-(With personal account )login to the account [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console]) with admin user `jerome`
+* Access the [AWS console](https://us-west-2.console.aws.amazon.com/) from which we can login as root user or as an IAM user: `aws-jb` for AWS account.
+(Or using personal account login to the account [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console]) with admin user `jerome`.
-* * In the IAM service, create groups (Developers), define basic policies.
+* In the IAM service, create groups (Developers, Adminstrators), define basic policies.
-* Add users (mathieu) assign him to a group

 ### Define security policies